 - Set up traffic management (TM) and mark out site

 - Mill out old surface course

 - Lay new surface course

 - · Roll surface and allow it to go off

 - Mark out lining schedule on site

 - Remove TM and open road

-- Lining/studding may be carried out at a later date under mobile TM or lane closures.
+- Lining/studding may be carried out at a later date under mobile TM or lane closures

-The works are currently programmed to be completed within the 2022/2023 financial year (March 2023).
-However, works may be delayed into the 2023/2024 financial year (April 2023 to March 2024).
-Works are expected to be completed over 10-nights (19:00 - 07:00); however, changes in the programme may result in the need for day works.
+The works are currently programmed to be completed within the 2023/2024 financial year (June 2023 to March 2024 inclusive).
+Works are expected to be completed over three nights by utilising night-time working hours; however, changes in the programme may result in the need for day works.

-Traffic management (TM) will consist of lane closures, facilitated by temporary traffic lights and a convoy working.
+Traffic management (TM) is still to be confirmed however it is anticipated that this will consist of overnight road closures with a suitable diversion route.
 However, if the programme changes, this may result in amendments to the exact TM requirements.
-Where required, alternative pedestrian routes will be included in the TM setup.